Fire is a key component to survival. It can provide heat, cook meals, and help keep wildlife away.

 Without some practice, the fire piston is going to be harder to use for most people.

-Of those that do not like the fire piston, the most common reason is that the person simply gave up on learning how to use it after a few frustrating attempts.
-Fire pistons work but they are not going to be as easy as striking a store bought lighter.
+Of those who do not like the fire piston, the most common reason is that the person gave up learning how to use it after a few frustrating attempts.
+Fire pistons work, but they are not going to be as easy as striking a store-bought lighter.

 Ferro rods can be easier and more satisfying for some because they can at least get a lot of sparks right away.